1. Do I have to have a supervising teacher to homeschool in Iowa?

 1. Classroom Management - Participants will develop an understanding of individual and group motivation and behavior that will enable them to create a learning environment that encourages positive social interaction, active engagement in learning, and self motivation.
 2. Strategies for Learning - Participants will develop skills to use a variety of learning strategies that encourage student development of critical thinking, problem solving, and performance skills.
 3. Diversity - Participants will develop an understanding of how students differ in their approaches to learning, will be able to create learning opportunities that are equitable and are adaptable to diverse learners, and will develop an understanding of the diversity within the classroom.
 4. Ethics - Participants will develop an understanding of how to foster relationships with parents, school colleagues, and organizations in the larger community to support student learning and development and become aware of the Board's Rules of Professional Practice and Code of Ethics.

 11. Can someone with a Substitute Authorization be my child's supervising teacher?
 Yes.
-The Department of Education will accept a valid Substitute Authorization folder number in the same way they would accept a valid Iowa teaching license folder number -- as long as the student is in grades 5-12 and the holder of the Substitute Authorization is using it for privately-funded home education.
+The Department of Education will accept a valid Substitute Authorization folder number in the same way they would accept a valid Iowa teaching license folder number -- as long as the holder of the Substitute Authorization is using it for privately-funded home education.

 13. How can I find a privately-retained supervising teacher?
 NICHE maintains a list of teachers who are willing to accept referrals of homeschooled students, however, our list is not exhaustive.
 You may also find a teacher through your local support group.
 It is important that you find a supervising teacher with an educational philosophy similar to that of your own.
 It might be helpful to you to read an article on working with supervising teachers, written by Terri Miller, a homeschooling mother and supervising teacher: "Using the Supervising Teacher Option."